mattw0301/March-Madness-Predictor/README.md

 - Train a model on historical data (`cbb.csv`)
 - Predict tournament qualification for the current season (`this_year_cbb.csv`)

-Provided Data:
-* `cbb.csv` is from 2013-2024.
-* `this_year_predictions.csv` was created on pre-tournament data from 2025 and is 100% accurate.

 ## Requirements
 `pandas
 numpy